kevindeleon/centos65-x86_64-LAMP/README.md

 sudo service mysqld start
 ```

+## A Few Vagrantfile Tweaks I Prefer

 If you would like to be able to view content in your host machines browser, I recommend setting your 'forwarded_port' in your Vagrantfile:

 ```ruby
 config.vm.network "forwarded_port", guest: 80, host: 8080
 ```

-I also create a sub-folder on my host machine (in the initialized vagrant directory) called 'html' and use the sync config in my Vagrantfile to sync it with '/var/www/html' on the guest machine.
+I also create a sub-folder on my host machine (in the initialized vagrant directory) called 'html' and use the 'synced_folder' config in my Vagrantfile to sync it with '/var/www/html' on the guest machine.

 ```ruby
 config.vm.synced_folder "html", "/var/www/html"